 - Poor contrast.

-On a dark scene, the black color looks slightly gray but it isn't a big issue considering its low price.
+With a dark scene, the black color looks slightly gray, but that isn't a big issue, given its low price.

 The uniformity of the screen is average.

 The LN5300 reflects slightly more light than average.

 The reflection is less of an issue with brighter footage.

 Motion blur is sometimes visible on the LN5300, but not enough to be a deal breaker for most people.
 Movie watchers will like the true 24p playback.

 Gamers will appreciate this TV's low input lag.